Salkantay & Inca Trail to Machu Picchu 6D/5N

 From this place, we will have views of Humantay Mountain, the Valley of Limatambo, Apurimac, and the town of Mollepata.
 Surrounded by remarkable scenery, we will stop to have lunch at this site before continuing the descent to our Pincopata Ecocamp.

-Option 1: Pincopata Ecocamp - Marcoccasa - Humantay Lake - Pincopata Ecocamp
+Day 3: Pincopata Ecocamp - Soray – Pincopata Ecocamp

 After breakfast, we’ll drive 15 minutes to the start of our trail at Marcoccasa.
 From here, we begin with a short uphill walk before continuing our hike along an aqueduct overlooking the spectacular Rio Blanco Valley and the snow-capped peaks of the Humantay and Salkantay Mountains.
 Surrounded by a spectacular view, you will enjoy a delicious box lunch.